Faraday-AI/Faraday-AI/docs/context/database.md

 # Faraday AI Database Documentation

 ## Overview
 The Faraday AI platform uses a PostgreSQL database with SQLAlchemy ORM for data management.
-The database is designed to support educational content, user management, and AI assistant interactions.
+The database is designed to support educational content, user management, AI assistant interactions, and real-time analytics.

 ## Database Architecture